Vyral/base-template/_posts/2018-05-24-baltimore-home-price-update-for-spring-2018.md

 {% include youtube.html %}

-Each year, spring is the hottest season for real estate.
-However, right now looks to be an especially important time for anyone looking to sell a home.
+The real estate market is hot!
+Right now looks to be an especially important time for anyone looking to sell a home.
 Here are a few facts to get you thinking:

 1. **Demand continues to outstrip supply.** The number of homes on the market is near an all-time low, and listings of existing homes have plunged 8.1% just over the past year.
 2. **Home prices are still surging.** Home prices are up 6.3% year over year in the last quarter for which we have data.
 It's not just Baltimore that's doing well—areas around the country keep posting record highs for home values.